Pages

 Midlife

 Is there any test I can take to confirm I'm in a midlife crisis?
 Of late, I have woken up in the middle of the night to cry, listen to jazz, and write emo poetry.
 I have not been this emotional since middle school.
-There was always something to be emotional about in middle school, but that's only because everyday was a fresh hell.
-Plus, I had just started getting periods, and the sound of someone to breathing made me want to body slam them.
+There was always something to be emotional about in middle school, but that's only because every day was a fresh hell.
+Plus, I had just started getting periods, and the sound of someone breathing made me want to body slam them.
 I'm one poem away from taking this sad act on the road.
 Help!

 Accountability/Smountability